How Deep are your Hurts? June 1

 Jesus saith unto her, I that speak unto thee am he.

-Most of us are familiar with this story, it’s ‘The woman at the well.’
-What causes me to marvel about this is that she is the first-person Jesus plainly tells, a woman, a Samaritan, that He is the Messiah.
+Most of us are familiar with this story.
+It’s ‘The woman at the well.’
+What causes me to marvel about this is that she is the first person that Jesus reveals His identity.

 While in Haiti once, I watched a young orphan girl throw a bucket into the well and draw water.
 The well looked deep and somehow had this lonely feeling about it.
 When you look down into his shallow dark abyss, it can cause you to reflect on things.

-I’m sure this ‘lady at the well’ reflected many times when she cast her bucket into the deep well, her hurts were deeper than the water level.
-People tend to cast her into a slot when they read this story.
-She probably had five husbands and they all left her because of her bad attitude.
-More than likely some had passed away from illness or age, others just left.
+I’m sure this ‘lady at the well’ reflected many times when she cast her bucket into the deep well.
+Her hurts went deeper than the water level.
+People tend to throw her into a slot when they read this story.
+She probably had five husbands because of her horrible attitude.
+More than likely, some had passed away from illnesses or age; others just left.

-But today The Father, The Holy Spirit, and The Son have another reflection for her, it’s called: “Grace.”
-When you read the whole story notice how Jesus persuades the conversation, He confronts the legalism of her view, coincidently legalism places people into bondage.
+But today, The Father, The Holy Spirit, and The Son have another reflection for her, and it’s called: “Grace.”
+When you read the whole story, notice how Jesus persuades the conversation, He confronts the legalism of her view; coincidently, legalism places people into bondage.
 Her reaction is curiosity, but how?
 How can you get me out of this bondage?
-Then Jesus positions a test of truthfulness and she passes!
-Praise God, she didn’t lie, she skirted around her deepest hurt.
-Now the Lord reveals to her that He knows her deepest pain, but He does it gracefully, He’s not out to condemn, He’s there to edify.
+Then Jesus positions a test of truthfulness, and she passes!
+Praise God, and she didn’t lie.
+She skirted around her most profound hurt.
+Now the Lord reveals to her that He knows her deepest pain, but He does it gracefully.
+He’s not out to condemn, and He’s there to edify.

 Basically, where do I go to worship and find God?
 Others are doing the act of worship, but she is seeking Who to worship by finding the true place of worship.

 My thoughts on what the men of the city said to her?
 Well, welcome to the ministry sister, some things will never change.
-But, I’m sure that in heaven there are many Samaritans that are grateful for your testimony.
+But, I’m sure that there are many Samaritans that are grateful for her testimony in heaven.